Founding Fathers of the United States: Connecticut Compromise

 By mid-July, the debates between the large-state and small-state factions had reached an impasse.
-With the convention on the verge of collapse, Roger Sherman of Connecticut introduced what became known as the Connceticut (or Great) Compromise.
+With the convention on the verge of collapse, Roger Sherman of Connecticut introduced what became known as the Connecticut (or Great) Compromise.
 Sherman's proposal called for a House of Representatives elected proportionally and a Senate where all states would have the same number of seats.
 On July 16, the compromise was approved by the narrowest of margins, 5 states to 4.

 The proceedings left most delegates with reservations.
 Several went home early in protest, believing the convention was overstepping its authority.
 Others were concerned about the lack of a Bill of Rights safeguarding individual liberties.
 Even Madison, the Constitution's chief architect, was dissatisfied, particularly over equal representation in the Senate and the failure to grant Congress the power to veto state legislation.
 Misgivings aside, a final draft was approved overwhelmingly on September 17, with 11 states in favor and New York unable to vote since it had only one delegate remaining, Hamilton.
 Rhode Island, which was in a dispute over the state's paper currency, had refused to send anyone to the convention.
 Of the 42 delegates present, only three refused to sign: Randolph and George Mason, both of Virginia, and Elbridge Gerry of Massachusetts.

 State ratification conventions

 The U. S. Constitution faced one more hurdle: approval by the legislatures in at least nine of the 13 states.
 Within three days of the signing, the draft was submitted to the Congress of the Confederation, which forwarded the document to the states for ratification.
 In November, Pennsylvania's legislature convened the first of the conventions.
 Before it could vote, Delaware became the first state to ratify, approving the Constitution on December 7 by a 30–0 margin.
 Pennsylvania followed suit five days later, splitting its vote 46–23.
 Despite unanimous votes in New Jersey and Georgia, several key states appeared to be leaning against ratification because of the omission of a Bill of Rights, particularly Virginia where the opposition was led by Mason and Patrick Henry, who had refused to participate in the convention claiming he "smelt a rat".
 Rather than risk everything, the Federalists relented, promising that if the Constitution was adopted, amendments would be added to secure people's rights.

 Over the next year, the string of ratifications continued.
 Finally, on June 21, 1788, New Hampshire became the ninth state to ratify, making the Constitution the law of the land.
 Virginia followed suit four days later, and New York did the same in late July.
 After North Carolina's assent in November, another year-and-a-half would pass before the 13th state would weigh in.
-Facing trade sanctions and the possibility of being forced out of the union, Rhode Island approved the Constitution on May 29, 1790 by a begrudging 34–32 vote.
+Facing trade sanctions and the possibility of being forced out of the union, Rhode Island approved the Constitution on May 29, 1790, by a begrudging 34–32 vote.